Your loved ones may mean well, but these job-search questions cause nothing but discomfort

 However, you could use this question to your advantage.
-Some experts estimate that around 85 per cent of people find new jobs through networking and connections.
+Some experts estimate that around 85% of people find new jobs through networking and connections.
 Respond honestly, but also ask the person whether they have any possible leads.
 They may know about a recent opening within a business or be able to introduce you to the right people.

 Rather than answering this question defensively, try to keep an open mind.
 Consider what the person is saying and see whether they have any ideas.
 While gaining extra skills and qualifications can often be costly, your friend or loved one may know of schemes that can help.
 Take a step back and listen to what they have in mind.